Indsyra/Python-projects/6_Data Science Basics/README.md

 ### Bonus challenge
 - Add weekly weather forecast (done)
-- Interactive maps for weather visualization with Plotly (done)
+- Interactive maps for weather visualization with Plotly (Will continue later)
 - Build a GUI (not done)